niqiukun/MV-Adapter/README.md

 ## 📊 Dataset

 Our training dataset, rendered from [Objaverse](https://huggingface.co/datasets/allenai/objaverse), can be downloaded from [Objaverse-Ortho10View](https://huggingface.co/datasets/huanngzh/Objaverse-Ortho10View) and [Objaverse-Rand6View](https://huggingface.co/datasets/huanngzh/Objaverse-Rand6View).
+Our render code can be found at [bpyrenderer](https://github.com/huanngzh/bpy-renderer).

 * [Objaverse-Ortho10View](https://huggingface.co/datasets/huanngzh/Objaverse-Ortho10View) contains 10 orthographic views of 1024x1024 resolution, and is used as ground truth.
 * [Objaverse-Rand6View](https://huggingface.co/datasets/huanngzh/Objaverse-Rand6View) contains 6 randomly distributed views, and is used as reference image conditions.